-We have applied the procedures, as described below, to the financial data included in Metro Transit's National Transit Database (NTD) report for the year ended December 31, 2018.
-Such procedures, which were agreed to and specified by the Federal Transit Administration (FTA) in accordance with Title 49 U.S.C. § 5335(a) and the requirements set forth in the Uniform System of Accounts and the 2018 NTD Policy Manual and were agreed to by Metro Transit, were applied solely to assist Metro Transit and the FTA in determining conformance with the Uniform System of Accounts requirements based on the following assertion by Metro Transit's management:
+We have applied the procedures, as described below, to the financial data included in the Metropolitan Council's National Transit Database (NTD) report for the year ended December 31, 2018.
+Such procedures, which were agreed to and specified by the Federal Transit Administration (FTA), in accordance with Title 49 U.S.C. §5335 (a) and the requirements set forth in the Uniform System of Accounts and the 2018 NTD Policy Manual and were agreed to by the Metropolitan Council, were applied solely to assist the Metropolitan Council and the FTA in determining conformance with the Uniform System of Accounts requirements based on the following assertion by Metropolitan Council's management: